jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Stun/Stunned
 When a character is defeated in combat, or if a characters DEF is ever reduced to 0 (whether from -1/-1 counters or some other effect), it gets stunned.
 Remove all +1/+1 or -1/-1 counters from it, KO any Equipment on it, turn it face down exhausted, and place a wound counter on it.
 If it now has wounds greater than or equal to its health, it's KO'd and put into its owner's KO pile.

+A stunned character can't attack or defend, doesn't protect anyone in a row behind it, and loses its powers (until it recovers).

+If a character gets stunned by an effect during combat but before the combat resolves, it is removed from the combat.

+Any player can look at any stunned character at any time.

+# Super Power
+A power on a character that they use by turning a Location face down or discarding a Location from your hand.

 # Survives
 A character is considered to have survived if it made it through combat resolution without getting stunned.
 This includes Ferocious combat resolution and normal combat resolution.
 Anything that is looking to trigger on Stun/KO and surviving would check at both resolutions.
 If a trigger is looking back to find out who survived, the character must have survived in both Ferocious combat and normal combat.
 It does not count if a combat is cancelled early due to an effect or missing attacker/defender.
 Combat must resolve normally in order for a character to “survive.”